Is your phone easy pickings for identity thieves?

 You use public Wi-Fi for sensitive transactions

 The pattern when it comes to cellphone security becomes really obvious with Wi-Fi use; convenience often trumps common sense.
 You wouldn’t stand up and shout your credit card number or bank account number in the middle of a crowded Starbucks, right?
 Yet you are doing a digital equivalent of that if you shop or conduct banking transactions on a public Wi-Fi network.
-Hackers can even use fake Wi-Fi connections to steal your data, so be sure to use a VPN, like Norton WiFi Privacy, to protect your private information on public Wi-Fi.
+Hackers can even use fake Wi-Fi connections to steal your data, so be sure to use a VPN, like Norton Secure VPN, to protect your private information on public Wi-Fi.

 You type passwords and other security information in public